fieldtrip/website/development/project/femfuns.md

 {% include image src="/assets/img/development/project/femfuns/workflow.jpg" width="500" %}

-The workflow consists of calling many subroutines (comparable to a Russian doll), start-ing within the toolbox FieldTrip.
+The workflow consists of calling many subroutines (comparable to a Russian doll), starting within the toolbox FieldTrip.
 First, a FieldTrip script in MATLAB loads data and calls the routine to compute the forward solution.
 Via this routine, a shell script is written and executed under the hood.
-This shell script sets up the required version of Python and associated packages (using Anaconda), passes the volume conduction parameters (e.g., mesh, tissue and electrode type, source model), and launches FEMfuns.
+This shell script passes the volume conduction parameters (e.g., mesh, tissue and electrode type, source model), and launches FEMfuns.
 Then, FEMfuns runs the forward simulation.
 Finally, the lead field matrices are imported back into FieldTrip for further analysis, e.g., source reconstruction analysis.
+This means that the interaction between FEMfuns and Fieldtrip is fully dependent on reading and writing data.
+Each is essentially used independantly, as visualized in this schematic:

+{% include image src="/assets/img/development/project/femfuns/workflow_doll_embedded.png" width="500" %}

 Currently (September 2021), the MATLAB fuctions to add electrodes to an existing finite element head model are available [here](https://github.com/meronvermaas/fieldtrip/tree/femfuns/external/femfuns)

 ## Running a simulation with FieldTrip and FEMfuns combined
 The following section illustrates an example where the FEMfuns pipeline is embedded in FieldTrip.
 The geometry, electrodes and source-model are created in FieldTrip.
 These are used in FEMfuns to calculate lead fields by means of FEM with optional properties such as an electrode surface conductance and stimulating electrodes.
 For the simplest case, a 2-sphere geometry is used representing brain and skull compartment and several realistic electrodes on the upper half of the sphere representing the brain.

+### Setting-up
 The instructions to set up FEMfuns can be found on the [Github page](https://github.com/meronvermaas/FEMfuns).
 Setting up is achieved in three steps: